Been to Cuba in the past 11 years? You need a visa to visit the US

 But its effect is to disqualify any prospective visitor to the US who has been in Cuba since 1 March 2011 from using the swift online application process known as Esta (the Electronic System for Travel Authorisation).

+The Independent has been told by the US State Department: “Any visit to an SST on or after March 1, 2011, even if the country was designated yesterday, renders the applicant ineligible for Esta.”

-Instead, they must try to get a tourist visa – which requires payment of $160 (£137) and for the traveller to attend an appointment at the US embassy in London or consulate-general in Belfast.
+Instead, they must try to get a tourist visa – which requires payment of $160 (£137) and for the traveller to attend an appointment at the US embassy in London or the consulate-general in Belfast.

-But because of delays incurred during the coronavirus pandemic, there is a serious backlog for appointments.
+But because of delays incurred during the coronavirus pandemic, there is a serious backlog of appointments.

 The US embassy in London says: “Please note that due to an increasing backlog of visa appointment requests, you may experience a significant delay between paying your visa fee and scheduling an interview appointment.